Welcome to your liquid syllabus!

 We will have weekly video updates posted to your announcements in Canvas, which are part of the required weekly work of the course.
 Global Studies 1B at San Jose State University is a 100% online course and is not self-paced (i.e. you will have weekly deadlines).

-Our course is asynchronous, meaning that we do not have any in real time meetings and there are no zoom sessions to attend for lecture.
-You will not see the course appear in your Canvas page until the official first day of class.
+Our course is synchronous (check MySJSU for start time/date) and you will not see the course appear in your Canvas page until the official first day of class.

 Global Studies 1B will keep you engaged each and every week with readings, videos, discussions, and activities.
 Please note there are no late assignments or makeup work allowed (since you always have at least a week to submit anytime), so it is important you get the assignments submitted before their weekly deadlines.